 Yes No Share to Facebook

-Question: What is the difference between a promissory note and a demand note?
+Question: What’s the difference between a promissory note and a demand note in Ontario, and what key terms should be included to protect the lender and borrower?

 Understanding What Constitutes As a Promissory Note and What Is Meant By a Demand Note Versus a Common Note